This is the website of the author Deal Rasmussen.

 Then the bulk of the book explores the many philosophical implications of that, for our conceptions of science, truth, causality, absolutes, and other applications.

-NEW BOOK NOW AVAILABLE: Causality in a World of Random Actions (2019)
+BOOK DESCRIPTION, Causality in a World of Random Actions (2019)

-This nook describes a second methodology used by science for handling random events, other than with statistics and probabilities.
+This book describes a second methodology used by science for handling random events, other than with statistics and probabilities.
 Then the book elaborates how causality fits into this methodology.

 Science is increasingly revealing a world that is full of random actions.
 And yet science clearly is also capable of making precise predictions and formulations.
 But why is that not a contradiction?
 How can science combine random events, precise predictions, and descriptions of regularity?